6 ways to monetize videos without relying on YouTube

 According to a survey of 500 publishers and 100 merchants, it’s the second highest-ranked revenue generator -- second only to Google AdSense.

-76% claim affiliate marketing makes monetizing their storefront and content easy, and 45% say affiliate marketing doesn’t interrupt their user experience.
+76% claim affiliate marketing makes monetizing their site and content easy, and 45% say affiliate marketing doesn’t interrupt their user experience.

 As you explore this video monetization option, it’s worth checking out these top affiliate networks: